philzook58/philzook58.github.io/_posts/2026-05-26-lifting_egraph.md

 Between the time when I submitted my abstract and now, while the meat of "there is something here" has not changed, my understanding and best explanation of the thing has been refined.

-The whole design is powered by the intuitive conception of a semantic model manipulating `R^n -> R` functions in a systematic way.
-I'm now calling what I previously called a Thinning e-graph <https://www.philipzucker.com/thin_egraph/> a Lifting E-Graph, as the word `lift` is more evocative of what this operation does on `R^n -> R` functions.
+The whole design is powered by intuition coming from a semantic model manipulating `R^n -> R` functions in a systematic way.
+I'm now calling what I previously called a Thinning e-graph <https://www.philipzucker.com/thin_egraph/> a Lifting E-Graph, as the word `lift` is more evocative of what the main operation of interest does on `R^n -> R` functions.

 # What's Wrong with Explicit Names?